The Book with Seven Seals: History

-Schmidt completed writing the full score of his oratorio, his greatest work, at his home in Perchtoldsdorf on 23 February 1937, and wrote the date at the end.
+Schmidt completed writing the full score of his oratorio at his home in Perchtoldsdorf on 23 February 1937, and wrote the date at the end.
 By his own account the preparation of the full score had occupied him for two years, 1935-1937.
 He completed the Prologue on 15 October 1935, and worked through the first half of 1936 to complete Part One.
 At this point his hand had become extremely painful, and he stopped writing in the hope of an improvement through a period of hospital rest.
 By the turn of the year 1936/37 the score reached as far as the sounding of the Seventh Trumpet.
 A period of intense effort saw the work to completion over the next two months.
 It then had to wait a little more than a year for its premiere.

 It had taken the composer many more years than this, to bring the musical and textual ideas together in their final form.
-Some parts of the work, such as the Hallelujah, and the closing address of God, are already foreshadowed in the four little Preludes and Fugues for the organ (of 1928).
+Some parts of the work, such as the Hallelujah, and the closing address of God, are already foreshadowed in the four Preludes and Fugues for the organ (of 1928).
 However, the only sketches for the oratorio which survive consist of a rough outline of Part Two, on two notebook-leaves.
 This contrasts with the sketches for other of his works which have been found, including two whole sketchbooks for his opera Notre Dame.
 But within the score itself one can follow the thread of continual alterations by which he brought the work to its finished state.

-Schmidt deliberated over the choice of biblical material for inclusion in an oratorio for a very long time.
+Schmidt deliberated over the choice of biblical material for inclusion in an oratorio.
 He considered choosing from the Letters of Saint Paul, and also thought of setting the Song of Solomon.
 It is not certain who drew his attention to the Apocalypse, but the names of Oswald Kabasta and Raimund Weissensteiner are mentioned in connection with it.
 Having settled on the Book of Revelation, he consulted various translations in addition to his own house Bible (the Martin Luther version) in order to arrive at a beautiful and clear text.
 In his notes for the first performance he wrote that he had resolved not to amend the chosen texts, but to keep to the originals.
 The full score shows the occasional alteration of a word for its resonance, as for example substituting "throne" for "seat".

 The oratorio includes some freely-constructed original texts which do not come from the Bible, but it is not known who wrote them.

 The premiere was held in Vienna on 15 June 1938, with the Vienna Symphony Orchestra and the Vienna Singverein (Singverein der Gesellschaft der Musikfreunde) under Oswald Kabasta, with Franz Schütz at the organ.
 Rudolf Gerlach-Rusnak sang the Evangelist's recitative role, and the other vocal soloists were Erika Rokyta, Enid Szánthó, Anton Dermota and Josef von Manowarda.

 The UK premiere was given on 24 May 1966, conducted by Bryan Fairfax.